 There’s multiple ways to love learning.
 Enjoy the activity, site or topic of your choice.

-One of the new features is a separate scale of Activity Levels specifically for our Outdoor Adventures.
-Whether you want to go hiking, birding or biking, now you’ll easily be able to tell just how active your learning adventure will be.
+We created a separate scale of Activity Levels specifically for our Outdoor Adventures.
+So, whether you want to go hiking, birding or biking, you’ll easily be able to tell just how active your learning adventure will be!

 Outdoor: No Sweat